darenliang/darenliang.com/content/demos/ffmpeg-wasm-youtube-demo.md

 There are two options in this demo:

-* Get Video: gets the best mp4 video+audio file available
+* Get video: gets the best mp4 video+audio file available
-* Get Best Video: merges the best video and audio files into a single mp4 file
+* Get best video: encode the best possible mp4 file

 To check the progress you can open up DevTools and look at the console output.